Amsterdam/amsterdam.github.io/guides/logging.md

 ---
-explains: How to incorporate logging to your applications and how to visualize data
+explains: How to incorporate logging to your applications and how to visualize this data
 ---

 # How we set up logging and monitoring